Bonillop/mailero-dev/README.md

 Heroku integrates very well with git so it is important to define a `.gitignore` file with at least the `/node_modules` folder

+## heroku-prebuild, heroku-postbuild
+We can define a postinstall script in our package.json that heroku will run after it has build the project, in order to, for example in this case, build the client side of our application

+    "scripts": {
+      "heroku-prebuild": "echo This runs before Heroku installs dependencies.", "heroku-postbuild": "echo This runs after Heroku installs dependencies, but before Heroku prunes and caches     dependencies.", "heroku-cleanup": "echo This runs after Heroku prunes and caches dependencies."
+    }

+in our app
+> "heroku-postbuild": "NPM_CONFIG_PRODUCTION=false npm install --prefix client && npm run build --prefix client"

+We first set the NPM_CONFIG_PRODUCTION environment variable to false, only for this command, that way npm understands that it also needs to install devDependencies in order to have them and properly build the application.
+Then we run the npm install inside the client directory (--prefix client sets the directory), and after that we run the build script, again in the client directory

 ## CLI
 first download the CLI, once installed we must login using the command `heroku login`, then we create an app with te command `heroku create`, it is important to have initialized a git repository in order to later deploy to heroku. this command gives you an url to set as a remote heroku repository, so you then have to run this command ` git remote add heroku [the given url]` (In some cases may not be necesary)